Table of Contents

 In these events, the Court may grant Letters of Administration to a surviving spouse (which includes de facto partners) as a priority.
 This means, your ex-partner has priority to your property and assets in the event you pass away without a valid will.

-If you are seeking advice regarding divorce and family law proceedings, please let us know if your enduring power of attorney or will requires updating as well.
+If you are seeking advice regarding divorce and family law proceedings, please let us know if your enduring power of attorney or will require updating as well.

-Call us today on 1800 662 535 or email your queries at email@example.com to find out how our team of accredited family law specialists can finalize your family law matter to ensure your wills and the estate is protected.
+Call us today on 1800 662 535 or email your queries at email@example.com to find out how our team of Brisbane family lawyers can finalize your family law matter to ensure your wills and the estate is protected.